ewilliams0305/WebLogger/README.md

 ### WebLogger.Crestron.csproj
 Adds a reference to the Crestron SDK.
 This project provides some helpful Crestron commands to use with the console.
-Since browsers will block ws when the html page is served via https this server solves (albeit unsecured) this issue by providing an unsecured http server to distrubute the HTML files.
+Since browsers will block ws when the html page is served via https this server solves (albeit unsecured) this issue by providing an unsecured http server to distribute the HTML files

 ### WebLogger.ConsoleApp Example Program
 The Weblogger example is a simple console application showing SerilogSink usage.